Education

 Teaching or working at a public school allows you to live anywhere in the U.S. and it helps you be part of the community while giving back and making a difference in children’s lives.
 Although all 50 states and the District of Columbia require teacher licensure, their rules vary by state.
 Teaching at a public school right after college may require provisional certification.
 Here are some resources to get you started.

-Summer Teaching Experiences
+Summer Teaching/Education Experiences

 -